Skip to content

 Flow Levels and Season

-The USGS gauge at Cisco, Utah (09180500) is the relevant flow reference.
+The USGS gauge at Cisco, Utah (09180500) is the relevant flow reference — check it before you commit, and match the level to your group's experience.

 Spring snowmelt from the Rockies drives peak flows in April and May.
 Summer flows depend on upstream reservoir releases.
 Fall is typically low water.